msokolov93/Personal-Site-Project/readme.txt

 -= How to use =-

-Download Main page and launch index.html in browser.
+Download Website directory and launch index.html in browser.

 -= Disclamer =-